-Canada to take hardline on Trump’s core demands as NAFTA talks resume
+Canada to take hard line on Trump’s protectionist demands as NAFTA talks resume

 Even in manufacturing, however, American firms are alarmed at what Mr. Trump is trying to do.
 Several U.S. auto-industry trade associations last month joined together for what they said was the first time in their history to defend NAFTA.
 Groups representing the Detroit Three auto makers and their global rivals said seven million auto jobs are at risk if the deal is terminated.
 The group has formed a coalition called Driving American Jobs, with a website that provided a form letter for members to download and send to members of Congress.

 "When you examine the data, there's no question that NAFTA has helped advance the global competitiveness of the U.S. auto industry," Matt Blunt, president of the American Automotive Policy Council, said in a statement.
-In a presentation in Washington last week he warned last week that, without NAFTA, tariff and other costs would be equivalent to "a $10-billion tax" on American consumers buying cars.
+In a presentation in Washington last week he warned that, without NAFTA, tariff and other costs would be equivalent to "a $10-billion tax" on U.S. consumers buying cars.

 The President's own congressional caucus could also prove a counterweight to the White House.
 Unlike Mr. Trump, most of the Republican Party hews to a traditional pro-business line on free trade.

-During Prime Minister Justin Trudeau's meeting last month with the powerful House ways and means committee, not a single member advocated tearing up NAFTA, said one person who was in the room.
-Members of the committee, which has jurisdiction over trade, suggested various ways to improve the deal but all were supportive of largely keeping the open market in place, the source said.
+During Prime Minister Justin Trudeau's meeting last month with the House ways and means committee, not a single member advocated tearing up NAFTA, said one person who was in the room.
+Members of the committee, which has jurisdiction over trade, suggested various ways to improve the deal, but all were supportive of largely keeping the open market in place, the source said.

-Kansas GOP Senator Pat Roberts last month said he had personally lobbied Mr. Trump on the benefits of free trade on three occasions.
+Republican Senator Pat Roberts of Kansas last month said he has personally lobbied Mr. Trump on the benefits of free trade on three occasions.
 "We are fighting a pervasive view that our economy has not benefited from NAFTA and that is simply not right.
 We are coming to a crossroads," Mr. Roberts said in a speech at the U.S. Chamber of Commerce.
 "Saddle up."

 Mr. Roberts said "it might be an option" for Congress to craft legislation that would restrain Mr. Trump from pulling the United States out of NAFTA, but he still hoped U.S. business could talk him down from the ledge: "Let's hope we don't get to that."

-Given the chasm between the Trump administration's demands on one side and the Canadian, Mexican and U.S. industry position on the other, some observers said it was hard to imagine how the talks come back from the brink.
+Given the chasm between the Trump administration's demands on one side and the Canadian, Mexican and U.S. industry position on the other, some observers said it was hard to imagine how the talks could come back from the brink.

-Flavio Volpe, president of the Automotive Parts Manufacturers Association of Canada said the U.S. desire to extend the talks is at odds with its stringent demands.
+Flavio Volpe, president of the Automotive Parts Manufacturers Association of Canada, said the U.S. desire to extend the talks is at odds with its stringent demands.
 "If you put that many poison pills on the table, it says to me that you wanted the result of that to be people leaving the table," Mr. Volpe said.
 "When they don't leave the table, you've got a major rethink."

-Robert Holleyman, a high-ranking trade official in the Obama administration, said Mr. Lighthizer seems to be serious about getting a deal, but it's an open question whether he can find an agreement everyone – from Canada and Mexico to his unpredictable boss – can get behind.
+Robert Holleyman, a high-ranking trade official in the Obama administration, said Mr. Lighthizer seems to be serious about getting a deal, but it's an open question whether he can find an agreement everyone – from Canada and Mexico to Mr. Trump – can get behind.

 "How the United States squares its differences is difficult to see," he said.
 "We are in a time of significant uncertainty and potential peril if we cannot find a way through."